Gironde Cycle Tour: Stage 5 – Bazas to Saint-Symphorien (temporarily closed) to Bazas

 to consult

-Here’s a stage where heritage is king.
-Or rather pope; we’ll explain why.
-A cycle path takes you to the birthplace of Bertrand de Got, who became Pope Clement V. He was born in Villandraut and his tomb is in the collegiate church of Uzeste.
-He also left his mark on many of the historic châteaux in the area.
+TEMPORARILY CLOSED – This is a stage where heritage reigns supreme.
+Or rather, the Pope reigns supreme; we’ll explain why.
+You enter via a cycle path on the ancestral lands of Bertrand de Got, who became Pope Clement V. He was born in Villandraut and his tomb is in the collegiate church of Uzeste.
+He also left his mark on many historic châteaux in the area.

-Each village on this route celebrates Gascon culture and local traditions.
-They offer a full range of services for cyclists.
+Each village you pass through celebrates Gascon culture and local traditions.
+They all offer a range of services for cycle tourists.